grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Hemi looked grim.

 "We need to get something between us and those fuckers up there, whether it's Shakes, other Authority craft, or some feature of the seascape.
 I just need something to hide my boat," said Percy, wracking her mind for options.
 "Gregory!
-Give us 3 knots."
+Give us three knots."

 The soft hum of the electric motors rose up through the silence.